bytecodealliance/rfcs/accepted/cranelift-backend-transition.md

 1. *Feature-completeness*: All needed functionality must be present and all tests must pass.

   -  Status: we are largely there already.
 In bytecodealliance/wasmtime#2718, a trial/draft PR, the default was switched and all tests that are still applicable (i.e., not testing specific details of the old backend) are passing.
 Only bytecodealliance/wasmtime#2710 needs to land for the new backend to be fully feature-complete.

      - Note: the new backend does not fully support Wasm-SIMD.
 However, the old backend no longer does, either, after the proposal's recent evolution.
-Hence, we are willing to accept this incompleteness because it does not a regression overall.
+Hence, we are willing to accept this incompleteness because it is not a regression overall.

 2. *Performance*: The new backend has acceptable compilation speed and generates acceptably good code.